HYL13/CS766Spring2021/results/README.md

-The results of each experiments with all generated images and ground truth images.
+The generated images and the ground truth images for each experiment are included here.